-Insomnia comes in all shapes and sizes, ranging from brief symptoms to chronic insomnia disorder, which is when sleeplessness occurs more than 3 times per week for at least three months.
+Insomnia can exist in many forms, ranging from brief symptoms to a chronic condition.
+The latter is when sleeplessness occurs more than three times a week for at least three months.

 - Inability to focus or concentrate